mido/mido/README.rst

 Future Plans
 -------------

-* Support more MIDI libraries, either distibuted with Mido or as separate packages.
+* support more MIDI libraries, either distibuted with Mido or as separate packages.
 (A wrapper for `python-rtmidi
   <http://pypi.python.org/pypi/python-rtmidi/>`_ is almost complete.)
   It is unclear how or even if new backends will be integrated with Mido, but in the meantime they can be used by calling `rtmido.input()`, `alsamido.input()` etc.

-* Add a library of useful tools, such as delays, an event engine and message filters.
+* add a library of useful tools, such as delays, an event engine and message filters.

-* Support `running status
+* support `running status
   <http://www.blitter.com/~russtopia/MIDI/~jglatt/tech/midispec/run.htm>`_
   (This is currently tricky or impossible with PortMidi, but could be useful for other data sources.)

+* support time code quarter frame (status byte 0xf1).

 Known Bugs